MagLilja/up22project/README.md

 ## How to run the application
 Use the following options to run the application.

+Option 1.
+Run the following Maven Goal to run the application with Maven:

+    mvn exec:java

-Run the following Maven Goal
+Option 2.
+Run the following Maven Goal to build a JAR-file.

-    Run tests: mvn test
+    mvn exec:java

-The build system also expects find your python interpreter by using /usr/bin/env python, if this doesn't work you will get problems.

-To resolve this, modify the #! lines in the .dbuild/pretty/*.py files.
+Then execute the JAR-file in your terminal with the following command:

+    java -jar ./target/up22project-1.0-SNAPSHOT.jar

+(target directory format can be different depending on terminal shell)

-Hope this helps.
+###Hope this helps!